FatimaMalik2025/cyclistic-bike-analysis/README.md

 ## Project Background
 Launched in 2016, Cyclistic is a successful bike-sharing company that has expanded its services and marketing initiatives over the years.
 While the business is established, there is potential to maximize revenue by increasing the number of members, who are the company’s primary source of income.
 Cyclistic collects detailed data on both casual users and members, including their activity patterns on the service.

-This project uses Excel to analyze bike-share data with the goal of uncovering the key differences between casual users and members.
+This project utilizes Excel to analyze bike-share data to identify the key differences between casual users and members.
 The insights gained aim to inform strategies that can boost membership adoption and revenue.

 ## Executive Summary
 This project analyzes over 1M bike-share rides from Cyclistic to compare member and casual users.
 Key findings show members make up 75% of trips and primarily ride for weekday commutes, while casuals ride on weekends and afternoons for leisure.
 Recommendations include introducing flexible membership options, launching seasonal campaigns, and partnering with businesses to boost member adoption.